wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/routing-requests-based-on-message-content.md

 Set up WSO2 Integration Studio as follows:

 1. Download the relevant [WSO2 Integration Studio](https://wso2.com/integration/tooling/) based on your operating system.
-The path to the extracted/installed folder is referred to as `MI_TOOLING_HOME` throughout this tutorial.
 2. Set up the project from the [Sending a Simple Message to a Service](sending-a-simple-message-to-a-service.md) tutorial:

     !!!
 Note